emusb-host

 Warning

-Typically, the default interrupt priority-configuration from the usbd_config.c file will work with the default FreeRTOS config file.
-For a malfunction USB project, ensure that the USB interrupt priority is aligned with MAX_API_CALL_INTERRUPT_PRIORITY.
+Typically, the default interrupt priority-configuration from the usbh_config.c file will work with the default FreeRTOS config file.
+For a malfunctioned USB project, ensure that the USB interrupt priority is aligned with MAX_API_CALL_INTERRUPT_PRIORITY.
 See Using emUSB-Host in an RTOS Environment.

 STEP 2: Configure pins and clocks for emUSB-Host.